MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-overview.md

 The Graph connector agent comes with the following capabilities:

-1. **Get data from connector**: The agent brings the capability of getting data from your custom connector using the logic implemented by your connector to connect to the data source.
+1. **Get data from connector**: The agent is capable of connecting to your custom connector for getting data from the data source using the logic implemented by your connector.

-2. **Microsoft 365 Admin Center integration**: The agent brings the capability of managing, monitoring errors & statistics, and configuring your custom connectors through the [Microsoft 365 Admin Center](https://admin.microsoft.com/).
+2. **Microsoft 365 Admin Center integration**: The agent enables you to configure, manage and monitor your custom connectors through the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home#/MicrosoftSearch/Connectors/add).

-3. **Crawl Scheduling & Management**: The agent brings the capability of crawling the data source through full crawls and incremental crawls.
-Full crawls traverse (list based or graph based) through your entire data periodically at an interval defined by you.
-Incremental crawls are more frequent and crawls the data source from the previous timestamp/checkpoint at an interval defined by you.
+3. **Crawl Scheduling & Management**: The agent is capable of crawling the data source through full crawls and incremental crawls.
+Full crawls (list based or graph based) traverse through your entire data periodically at an interval defined by you.
+Incremental crawls are more frequent and they crawl the data source from the previous timestamp/checkpoint at an interval defined by you.

-4. **Delete, difference and cycle detection**: The agent is capable of detecting items deleted from your data source based on the items sent by the custom connector during periodic full crawl and the agent takes care of deleting the item from the Microsoft index as well.
-The agent has the functionality to detect only items that have changed since the last crawl by computing a hash of the item and comparing with the hash of the item seen previously.
+4. **Delete, difference and cycle detection**: The agent is capable of detecting items deleted from your data source based on the items sent by your connector during periodic full crawls.
+The agent then takes care of deleting the item from the Microsoft index as well.

+    The agent also detects items that have changed since the last crawl by computing a hash of the item and comparing with the hash of the item seen previously.
 To make crawls faster, the agent sends the data to be indexed only when the item has changed.

     The agent also detects duplicate items that arise from data sources that have items linked by graph structure (like websites) and skips crawling these items.

 5. **Identity mapping**: The agent brings the capability of stamping the Access Control Lists (ACLs) on your data for enabling security trimming.
 You can enable security trimming based on AAD or ACLs from your data source.

 6. **Graph ingestion**: The agent takes care of ingesting the data into graph after receiving it from your custom connector.

 >[!Note]
+> Following capabilities are not available currently:
->Graph-based data source traversal (eg: traversing through folder structures) capability and ability to manage search permissions based on access control from your data source is not available currently.
+>Graph-based data source traversal during crawls, for example: traversing through folder structures.
+>Ability to manage search permissions based on access control from your data source is not available currently.

 ## See also